Maxime2/appgoo_core/README.md

 appGoo Core is an Apache mod that intercepts web requests and prepares a direct call to a PostgreSQL database.
 Whilst not addressed by the core, PostgreSQL will dynamically build the content required and return it to Apache to send it to the origin.

+### Uses ###
+Any web page that would typically be served from a CMS or written in client JS, CSS & HTML5.

 ### Key Attributes ###

 * Invisible to the end-user.
 There is no difference to the user interacting with a web page generated via appGoo as opposed to any other web page